 To create an employee group, go to the Payroll settings > Manage users page and go to the 'Manage employee groups' tab.
 Then, click on 'Create' (located on the right-hand side of the page):

-The context panel will appear where you can then follow the above instructions on creating a group.
+The context panel will appear where you can then select the required criteria in order to create the desired group of employees:

 As discussed earlier, this group is dynamic and as such if new employees are added to Administration or Guest Services, they will automatically be added to the employee group.